Microsoft Corporation (MSFT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for MSFT is $345.84, which is $5.73 above the current market price.
-The public float for MSFT is 7.42B, and currently, shorts hold a 0.63% of that float.
-The average trading volume for MSFT on June 23, 2023 was 27.99M shares.
+The average price predicted for Microsoft Corporation (MSFT) by analysts is $345.84, which is $14.91 above the current market price.
+The public float for MSFT is 7.42B, and at present, short sellers hold a 0.63% of that float.
+On June 27, 2023, the average trading volume of MSFT was 27.78M shares.

 MSFT’s Market Performance

-MSFT stock saw an increase of -3.50% in the past week, with a monthly gain of 6.55% and a quarterly increase of 20.98%.
-The volatility ratio for the week is 2.42%, and the volatility levels for the last 30 days are 2.09% for Microsoft Corporation (MSFT).
-The simple moving average for the past 20 days is 1.01% for MSFT’s stock, with a 26.66% simple moving average for the past 200 days.
+MSFT stock saw an increase of -4.01% in the past week, with a monthly gain of 4.70% and a quarterly increase of 17.12%.
+The volatility ratio for the week is 1.85%, and the volatility levels for the last 30 days are 2.09% for Microsoft Corporation (MSFT).
+The simple moving average for the last 20 days is -1.49% for MSFT stock, with a simple moving average of 23.71% for the last 200 days.

 Analysts’ Opinion of MSFT